OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 - Don't work properly with SSL decrypting proxies
 - Stored on computer, so easily stolen in compromise

+## Email

+### Pros

+- Easiest to implement
+- No additional requirements for user

+### Cons

+- Lack of security for email account
+  - Passwords re-use
+  - Email forwarding
+  - No protection if email already compromised
+- Email usually on same device as login attempt

 ## SMS Messages and Phone Calls

 ### Pros